 OCNS Director Elections

 OCNS is a member-based society with an elected Board of Directors (see OCNS Bylaws).
-Each year 3-5 Directors are elected in the Fall for a 3 year mandate, starting on January of the next year.
+Each year several directors are elected in the Fall for a 3 year mandate, starting on January of the next year.
 On this page we provide information on candidacy, voting and rules governing the elections.
-Five Directors finish their terms at the end of 2023.
-Therefore, five roles are to be filled this year:
+The following roles are to be filled this year:

 • Travels awards